Stone Fruit

 Look For

-- Fragrant aroma near the stem end
+- Fragrant aroma near stem indicates full ripeness and peak flavor development

 Avoid